mahmoudelfeelig/Gems/gameplay.md

 - Energy upgrade items add a level (up to Legendary +5).
 - Gem Trader swaps only your active gem and consumes the item.
 - Gem Purchase Token adds any gem to your owned set, activates it, and consumes the token.
-- All recipes unlock automatically when you join the server.
+- All gems recipes unlock automatically on join.
+Legendary discount recipes (`*_discount`) are cheaper and only craftable while the matching gem is active (`legendary.recipeGemRequirements` uses recipe ids).
 - Players drop their heads on death.

 ## Legendary items